royashbrook/royashbrook.github.io/_posts/2023-01-05-organizing-physical-storage.md

 ---
 layout: post
-published: false
+published: true
-title: organizing my physical stuff
+title: organizing physical storage
-date: '2023-01-07'
+date: '2023-01-05'
 ---

 i generally take off the last and first week of the year as a winter vacation. while i would love to say that i typically spend all of that time relaxing with friends and family, and i do some of that, i typically put together a list of things i want to get done during that time. one item that is frequently on that list is cleaning my office or garage. while i typically keep these places relatively clean, i will revisit my organization in those areas typically during this time off. this year is no exception, but i've decided to switch things up to begin to age out some of the items that i use very infrequently. i thought it would be helpful to write this down here.